rJefferyXie/Pathfinding-Visualizer/README.md

     * and d is the depth of the shortest path to the end node
   * I am using the Manhattan Distance which is an admissible heuristic.
     * An admissible heuristic never overestimates the cost of reaching the goal node
-* A* Search is guaranteed to return the shortest path.
+* A* Search is guaranteed to return the shortest path when using an admissible heuristic.

 **Greedy Best First Search**
 * Greedy Best First Search is a weighted algorithm that does not guarantee the shortest path.